hericke47/Discord-Clone/README.md

   </a>
 </div>

-## :rocket: Sobre um Projeto
+## :rocket: Sobre o Projeto

-A proposta foi desenvoler uma interface igual a do Discord
+A proposta foi desenvolver uma interface igual a do Discord

 ## 👨‍💻️ Tecnogias utilizadas